okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/feature-lifecycle-management/index.md

 In this example:

 * Feature A has three dependencies: Feature B, Feature C, and Feature D.
-* Feature D has one dependant: Feature A.
+* Feature D has one dependent: Feature A.

 If Feature A has Feature B as a dependency, then you can't enable Feature A unless you enable Feature B first.
-Conversely, Feature B has Feature A as one of its dependants.
+Conversely, Feature B has Feature A as one of its dependents.
 This means that you can't disable Feature B unless you disable Feature A first.